algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specs.md

 **Gamemodes**
 - **Multiplayer (local)**: Adding a multiplayer mode may be a good thing to add competition.
 But that entails to had external hardware, like a keyboard or controlle

-**Muics and Sound Effects**
-- **Backgorund music**: An upbeat, arcade-style track that plays during gameplay.
-- **Home reached**: A litte sound to indecate that a safe zone has been reached.
-- **Level completion sound**: An jingle that start when the player succeed to finish a level.

 **Graphical animations**
 - **Jumping animation**: An animation (from 6 to 8 frames) of the raccoon while jumping in different directions.